Functional Time Series Forecasting of Distributions: A Koopman-Wasserstein Approach: Simulation Studies

 \subsection{Results}

-Across all stationary scenarios, DPDD consistently yields the lowest $\mathrm{MSE}_{W_2}$, especially when the true dynamics admit a low-dimensional Koopman representation.
-WAR underestimates tail behavior due to its truncation of principal components, while classical baselines fail to capture distributional features entirely.
+In the first setup, DPDD consistently yields the lowest $\mathrm{MSE}_{W_2}$ across all stationary scenarios, especially when the true dynamics admit a low-dimensional Koopman representation.
+WAR underestimates tail behavior because of its truncation of principal components, whereas classical baselines fail to capture distributional features entirely.

-In the locally stationary setting, the global DPDD suffers performance degradation, but the SW-DPDD variant substantially mitigates this, demonstrating its robustness to nonstationary drift.
-Full error statistics are reported in Appendix~\ref{app:boxplot}.
+In a locally stationary setting, global DPDD suffers from performance degradation; however, the SW-DPDD variant substantially mitigates this, demonstrating its robustness to nonstationary drift.
+DPDD performed worse than WAR in local stationary experiments.
+In the case of local stationary conditions, the SW-DPDD should be used.
+Full error statistics are reported in Appendix~\ref{fig:boxplot}.

+If the system experiences significant drift and does not exhibit local stationary characteristics, the theoretical foundation of DPDD—specifically, the previously mentioned decomposition of the probability density—will no longer be valid.
+Discrete eigenvalues may become a continuous spectrum, and the mode extraction becomes unstable.
+Furthermore, the extracted modes may reflect noise rather than true distribution changes, which significantly degrades the prediction performance.

+In the second setup, we can see that DPDD performs better across all $M$ settings.
+However, as $M$ increases, the prediction error does not decrease consistently, owing to the KDE error.

+In the third setup, we can see that in both stochastic systems, for long-term extrapolation prediction, WAR suffers from step-by-step error accumulation, while DPDD has a good performance.
+At the same time, compared to the weighted DPDD, unweighted DPDD performs relatively poorly when the number of extrapolation steps is small; however, this gap will be gradually eliminated in long-term forecasts.
+Meanwhile, awareness of the stationary distribution will be helpful for short-term extrapolation, although for long-term prediction, knowing the stationary distributions will not be significant.

+It can be seen from the experimental results that if the stationary distribution is known in advance or there is at least an accurate description of the stationary distribution, the prediction accuracy is significantly improved compared to when nothing is known about the stationary distribution (in this case, the stationary distribution must be estimated by KDE).
+The extrapolation experimental results also show that if the KDE estimation is not sufficiently accurate, it will lead to error accumulation in the long-term extrapolation estimation.

+Figure~\ref{fig:figure5} compares the $W_2$ forecast error of the weighted/unweighted DPDD and WAR for the forecast horizons $h \in {1, 2, 4, 8, \dots, 1024}$.
+WAR’s error increases sharply with horizon length owing to step-by-step error accumulation, whereas DPDD maintains a stable accuracy for long horizons.
+Weighted DPDD shows clear advantages for short horizons; however, this gap narrows as the horizon grows.